-2.1.10 In the case of ships with twin hulls, the failure of the machinery installation of one hull will not put the machinery installation of the other hull out of action.

-2.1.11 Long run of the propulsion plant at all specified rates during its operation under the conditions corresponding to the assigned class shall not lead to the overload.
-Technically substantiated power supply shall be provided.

-2.1.12 Propulsion plants and auxiliary machinery of passenger ships having length, as defined in 1.2.1 of the Load Line Rules for Sea-Going Ships, of 120 m or more or having three or more main vertical zones, shall comply with the requirements of 2.2.6.7.1 and 2.2.6.8, Part VI "Fire Protection".

-2.1.13 For a ship with gas engines installed in an ESD (emergency shutdown devices)-protected machinery space, the minimum power of the main and auxiliary engines shall be assessed on a case-by-case basis from the operational characteristics of the ship, ensuring that the requirements of para 9.12.2.5, Part IX "Machinery" are met, taking into account the design and purpose.

-2.1.14 For a ship with a single gas engine, the requirements of paras 9.12.2.7 - 9.12.2.8, Part IX "Machinery" shall be met.
+- 2.1.10 In the case of ships with twin hulls, the failure of the machinery installation of one hull will not put the machinery installation of the other hull out of action. - 2.1.11 Long run of the propulsion plant at all specified rates during its operation under the conditions corresponding to the assigned class shall not lead to the overload.
+Technically substantiated power supply shall be provided. - 2.1.12 Propulsion plants and auxiliary machinery of passenger ships having length, as defined in 1.2.1 of the Load Line Rules for Sea-Going Ships, of 120 m or more or having three or more main vertical zones, shall comply with the requirements of 2.2.6.7.1 and 2.2.6.8, Part VI "Fire Protection". - 2.1.13 For a ship with gas engines an application for type approval (certification) of which is dated on or after 1 July 2019 and which are installed in an ESD (emergency shutdown devices)-protected machinery space, the minimum power of the main and auxiliary engines shall be assessed on a case-by-case basis from the operational characteristics of the ship, ensuring that the requirements of para 10.12.2.5, Part IX "Machinery" are met, taking into account the design and purpose. - 2.1.14 For a ship with a single gas engine an application for type approval (certification) of which is dated on or after 1 July 2019, the requirements of paras 10.12.2.7 10.12.2.8, Part IX "Machinery" shall be met.
 The minimum power shall be determined to ensure that this requirement is fulfilled, taking into account the particular design and purpose of the ship.